Close

 Need to know how to set up hoopla on your TV, please read the hoopla FAQ page.

-Kanopy--educational movies
+Kanopy--Educational movies

 Discover a world of entertainment with Kanopy.
 Watch over 30,000 Documentaries, Classic and Indie Films, and courses on Kanopy.
 They include the following subjects: social sciences, global studies & languages, K-12 education, design, fashion, music, literature, business, health, nursing, medicine, children's health, media studies, marketing, biology, mathematics, philosophy & religion, biology, computer science & IT, psychology, sociology, justice studies, law, technical training, and more.